J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 thumb: /pics/thumb31.png
 ---

 Last spring, I felt typesetting proofs in LaTeX significantly slowed me down on homeworks, especially an hour before a deadline.
-There are solutions to convert from mouse drawings or handwriting to LaTeX (like detexify), but none integrate seemlesly with Overleaf, the dominant LaTeX editor.
+There are solutions to convert from mouse drawings or handwriting to LaTeX (like detexify), but none integrate seamlesly with Overleaf, the dominant LaTeX editor.

 Enter extexify, a symbol recognition extension that I will build specifically to work in Overleaf.
 In this first post I'll build out much of the front end and a simple backend.